jbocciadev/PP5-crafty/README.md

 If you deploy at the beginning of the project then add the key value of: DISABLE_COLLCETSTATIC and set it to 1.
 When you have staticfiles to push then remove this variable.

 Once the project is completed and you are no longer working on it set DEBUG = False in settings.py.
+Alternatively, the system will look for a "DEVELOPMENT" variable in the environment.
+Please ensure there is no variable with that name, or the site will be deployed in DEBUG mode exposing important credentials.

 Log in to Heroku and select the deploy tab on your Heroku App and connect your GitHub account.